lizkrznarich/gdi-python-2/class11/django-tutorial.md

 Plotly also makes its underlying code open source and publishes Python packages that allow you to create same types of charts/graphs in Python applications that don't use the full DASH framework.

-There are several different ways to build data visualizations using Plotly Python libraries.
+There are several different ways to build data visualizations using [Plotly Python libraries](https://pypi.org/project/plotly).
 In this section, we'll use the [Plotly Graph Objects](https://plotly.com/python/graph-objects/) library to create a very simple bar chart using the temperature data returned by the OpenWeather API.
-We'll use "offline" plotting mode, which allows us to feed data directly into a graph object with no need for a Plotly account.

 We're only touching the very tip of the Plotly iceberg here!
 For (much) more information, see [Plotly docs](https://plotly.com/pytho).
-Tutorials point also has a nice [tutorial about creating differen types of charts with Graph Objects](https://www.tutorialspoint.com/plotly/plotly_bar_and_pie_chart.htm).
+Tutorials point also has a nice [tutorial about creating charts with Graph Objects](https://www.tutorialspoint.com/plotly/plotly_bar_and_pie_chart.htm).

 1. To use Plotly, we first need to install it in our Replit environment.
 In the right sidebar, click **Packages**, search for Plotly in the window that opens, and click the **+** to install it.